Adyanth-2005/Grade_Card/README.md

-Make sure to create a folder and copy all these files together.
+Make sure to create a folder and copy all these files together.(Header and source files should be at one place)